Universal Windows Platform apps: Multitasking

-In Windows 10, most UWP apps, even those designed for Windows 8.x, are run in floating windows, and users use the Windows taskbar and Task View to switch between both UWP apps and desktop apps.
-Windows 10 also introduced "Continuum" or "Tablet Mode".
+In Windows 10, most UWP apps, even those designed for Windows 8.x, are run in floating windows, and users can use the Windows taskbar and Task View to switch between both UWP apps and desktop apps.
+Windows 10 also introduced "Tablet Mode".
 This mode is by default disabled on desktop computers and enabled on tablet computers, but desktop users can switch it on or off manually.
 When the Tablet Mode is off, apps may have resizable windows and visible title bars.
 When the Tablet Mode is enabled, resizable apps use the windowing system similar to that of Metro-style apps on Windows 8.x in that they are forced to either occupy the whole screen or be snapped to one side.

 UWP apps in Windows 10 can open in multiple windows.
 Microsoft Edge, Calculator, and Photos are examples of apps that allow this.
 Windows 10 v1803 (released in May 2018) added true multi-instancing capabilities, so that multiple independent copies of a UWP app can run.

 Licensing and distribution

-UWP apps can be downloaded from Windows Store or sideloaded (using the app installer application from the Microsoft store).
+UWP apps can be downloaded from Windows Store or can be sideloaded.
 The sideloading requirements were reduced significantly from Windows 8.x to 10, but the app must still be signed by a trusted digital certificate that chains to a root certificate.